 Some visitors come to Napa County by water.
 The Napa River is designated as a navigable waterway up to Third Street in the city of Napa, and there is a public dock at the Riverfront development.
-Although the Napa River played an important role in the early days of Napa County's development, providing an easy means to get the County's agricultural and other products to market, its current use is for recreational boating.
+The Napa River played an important role in the early days of Napa County's development, providing an easy means to get the County's agricultural and other products to market.

-As noted previously, the Vine public transit system provides bus service to the Vallejo Ferry Terminal, allowing passengers to use the ferry system to connect to the Ferry Building and Pier 41 in San Francisco, and the Mare Island Terminal.
+As noted previously, the VINE public transit system provides bus service to the Vallejo Ferry Terminal, allowing passengers to use the ferry system to connect to the San Francisco Ferry Building, Pier 41, and the Mare Island Terminal.